-Integrating clinical decision support (CDS) into the ordering physician practice is an effective way to improve quality of care and ensure that imaging tests ordered are medically necessary and appropriate.
-Through design of a responsive and robust CDS tool, we are able to provide real-time education to ordering physicians by embedding evidenced-based guidelines from the American College of Radiology, as well as local recommendations.
-By complementing the evidence with valuable information about radiation exposure, prior test results and local cost, physicians have all the pertinent information accessible to make appropriate care decisions when considering a patient's need for advanced diagnostic imaging.
+Integrating CDS into the ordering physician practice is an effective way to improve quality of care and ensure that imaging tests ordered are medically necessary and appropriate, through the design of a responsive and robust tool.
+ImageSmart™ provides real-time education to ordering physicians by embedding evidence-based guidelines from the American College of Radiology, the American College of Cardiology, and local recommendations.
+By complementing the evidence with local recommendations and valuable information about radiation exposure, prior test results, and local cost, physicians have all the pertinent information accessible to make appropriate care decisions when considering the need to order advanced diagnostic imaging.

 Promoting Alternate Care

-Alternate care pathways refer to treatment options that may be used when advanced imaging studies are deemed questionable in value and are unlikely to change treatment decisions or clinical outcomes.
-Promoting alternate care not only helps to reduce inappropriate advanced imaging use, but can serve to diminish the downstream effect of additional testing, unnecessary surgeries and care delays that are costly and bring little additional value to patients.
+Alternate care refers to non-radiologic treatment options that may be used when advanced imaging studies are deemed questionable in value and are unlikely to change treatment decisions or clinical outcomes.
+Promoting alternate care not only helps to reduce inappropriate advanced imaging use, but can serve to diminish the downstream effect of additional testing, unnecessary surgeries, and care delays that are costly and bring little additional value to patients.
 Such pathways may involve lower cost diagnostic tests in place of an advanced imaging study, deferring a study to a more suitable timeframe, or coordinating referral practices in lieu of imaging.

 Reducing Patient Demand